yan-hai/JavaGC/README.md

 GC Completed!
 ```
 In the `Full GC`, `e` was remvoed from `PSYoungGen`, resulting in decrease of `PSYoungGen`.
-Instead of being collected, the object was moved to `PSOldGen` since there is almost no change in the overall memory(10496K->10398K).
+Instead of being garbage-collected, the object was moved to `PSOldGen` since there is almost no change in the overall memory(10496K->10398K).

 ### [Local Variables Example 2](src/main/java/com/nobodyhub/learn/gc/LocalVarExample2.java)
 This example shows how the GC treats the null local variable.